-UT Health Austin’s Hereditary Cancer Screening and Risk Reduction service provides adult patients (18 years and older) with access to a clinical genetic counselor who can help patients understand their risk of developing cancer as well as their options for prevention, early detection, and treatment.
-Hereditary cancer syndromes are caused by pathogenic variants (or mutations) in genes that are meant to protect an individual from developing certain types of cancers.
-When these genes have pathogenic variants, it causes the gene to become non-functional (or not function the way it should), which leads to an increased risk for developing cancer.
-We offer testing for genes that are related to increased risk of developing breast cancer, gastrointestinal cancer, gynecologic cancer, melanoma, and more.
-This includes the BRCA1 and BRCA2 genes associated with hereditary breast and ovarian cancer syndrome (HBOC) as well as genes associated with Lynch syndrome.
-Our goal is to connect you with the appropriate providers and services for any recommended screenings to reduce your risk of developing cancer, increase your chances of early detection, and improve your quality of life.
+UT Health Austin’s Hereditary Cancer Screening and Risk Reduction service provides adult patients (18 years and older) with access to a clinical genetic counselor who can help patients understand their risk for developing cancer as well as their options for prevention, early detection, and treatment.
+Hereditary cancer syndromes are caused by pathogenic variants (mutations) in genes that are meant to protect an individual from developing certain types of cancers.
+When these genes have pathogenic variants, it causes the genes to become non-functional (not function the way they should), which leads to an increased risk for developing cancer.
+We offer testing for genes that are related to increased risk for developing breast cancer, gastrointestinal cancer, gynecologic cancer, melanoma, and more.
+This includes the BRCA1 and BRCA2 genes associated with hereditary breast and ovarian cancer (HBOC) syndrome as well as genes associated with Lynch syndrome.
+Our goal is to connect you with the appropriate providers and services for any recommended screenings to reduce your risk for developing cancer, increase your chances of early detection, and improve your quality of life.

 Through our Multidisciplinary Case Conferences, we collaborate with our colleagues at The University of Texas at Austin and the Dell Medical School to stay informed of the latest research, diagnostic, and surveillance techniques, and we partner with existing providers in the Austin area to ensure we can successfully connect you with services recommended as part of your personalized cancer screening plan.
 We also provide you with community resources and help coordinate high-risk surveillance so that you have support every step of the way.
 Advanced imaging and lab testing are also available on-site if needed.